-Masad José Damha was born in and raised in Managua, Nicaragua and immigrated to Canada in 1978.
+Masad José Damha was born and raised in Managua, Nicaragua and emigrated to Canada in 1978.
 He attended McGill University, completing a B.Sc. in Chemistry (’83) and then a Ph.D. (’87) in Organic Chemistry there with Professor Kelvin K. Ogilvie.
-His Ph.D. work focused on the synthesis and conformational analysis of nucleic acids (RNA).
+His doctoral thesis focused on the synthesis and conformational analysis of nucleic acids (RNA).
 He was awarded an NSERC PDF in 1987, but declined the honor in favor of an Assistant Professorship at the University of Toronto’s Erindale College (UTM).
-In 1992, he returned to his Alma Mater, where as James McGill Professor of Chemistry, he is working in the field of bio-organic and bio-medicinal nucleic acid chemistry.
+In 1992, he returned to his Alma Mater, where as Distinguished James McGill Professor of Chemistry, he is working in the field of bio-organic and bio-medicinal nucleic acid chemistry.
 His research is bearing fruit in the development of new therapeutic drugs based on protein and RNA targeting.
-With his students, he has authored more than 170 publications, and filed/received several patents worldwide.
+With his students, he has authored more than 190 publications, and filed/received several patents worldwide.

 In 1999, Professor Damha co-founded Anagenis, Inc. – a start up company with proprietary antisense technologies.
 Anagenis was formed to assess and develop arabinonucleic acids chemistry against several biological targets, including cancer and a number of infectious diseases.
 In 2005, Anagenis, Inc. was acquired by Topigen Pharmaceuticals, Inc., a Montreal-based biotechnology company that discovered antisense compounds for the treatment of respiratory diseases including asthma, chronic obstructive lung disease and allergic rhinitis.
 Currently, Prof. Damha’s FANA technology is exclusively licensed to AUM LifeTech, whereas his RNA ‘chip’ (microarray) chemistries are being commercialized by ChemGenes Coorporation.

-Other honors include: The John Charles Polanyi Chemistry Prize (Ministry of Colleges and Universities, 1989), The IUPAC Award (Chemical Institute of Canada, 1991), Ichikizaki Awards for Young Chemist (1989-94), the Merck-Frosst Award for Therapeutic Research (CSC, 1999), the Fellowship of the Chemical Institute of Canada (F.C.I.C.), the James McGill Professorship (McGill University, 2004-2011), the Bernard Belleau Award of the CSC (2007), the Fessenden Professorship in Science Innovation (McGill University; 2010), the David Thomson Award in Graduate Supervision and Teaching (McGill University; 2010), the Leo Yaffe Award for Excellence in Teaching (McGill University; 2011-12), and the Queen Elizabeth II Diamond Jubilee Medal (The Governor General of Canada; 2012).
+Other honors include: The John Charles Polanyi Chemistry Prize (Ministry of Colleges and Universities, 1989), The IUPAC Award (Chemical Institute of Canada, 1991), Ichikizaki Awards for Young Chemist (1989-94), the Merck-Frosst Award for Therapeutic Research (CSC, 1999), the Fellowship of the Chemical Institute of Canada (F.C.I.C.), the James McGill Professorship (McGill University, 2004-2018), the Bernard Belleau Award of the CSC (2007), the Fessenden Professorship in Science Innovation (McGill University; 2010), the David Thomson Award in Graduate Supervision and Teaching (McGill University; 2010), the Leo Yaffe Award for Excellence in Teaching (McGill University; 2011-12), the Queen Elizabeth II Diamond Jubilee Medal (The Governor General of Canada; 2012), and holder of a Distinguished James McGill Professorship (McGill University; 2018-).
 He is a member of the Nicaraguan National Academy of Science.